Understanding DoD Retirement Tax Implications

 State Tax Considerations

-- States with full exemption: Alabama, Illinois, Hawaii, and others.
+- States with full exemption: Alabama, Illinois, Hawaii, Kansas, Mississippi, and more

-- States with partial exemption: Arizona, North Dakota, and others.
+- States with partial exemption: Arizona, North Dakota, Oregon, and others

-- States that fully tax military retirement pay: California, Vermont, and others.
+- States that fully tax military retirement pay: California, Vermont, Montana, and others

 Survivor Benefit Plan (SBP)